IPGP/waypoints_generator/drone_orientation/README.md

 ## TODO

-* Adding a mode with fixed pitch (e.g. nadir).
-Makes it possible to account for the (fixed) lever arm, during orientation
-* Maybe limiting the pitch values, so that it is never too far from nadir (?)
-* Adding B/H ratio check between pairs of orientations, if necessary
+* If necessary, adding B/H ratio check between pairs of orientations
 * Making the algorithm faster (shifting the orientation to satisfy overlap is probably not the best idea)